◊ THE CLASSES: Prenatal Yoga, Prenatal Massage, & Infant CPR ◊

 - Absolutely nothing, just you and your bump (and comfy yoga clothes)

 I am MIGHTY impressed with Toronto Yoga Mamas.
-I half expected a bit of a cheesy women only, all-we-do-is-live-for-our-babies mummy vibe for no good reason other than that’s what a lot of mum group things can be, but I was immediately steered straight when I experienced their chic, bright, and modern space.
-The reception staff are so kind and welcoming and they gave me a personal tour of the whole damn place, which says a lot, because there’s a lot happening here.
-Toronto Yoga Mamas isn’t just a specialised yoga studio, it’s an incredible source for trying, new and expecting mums (especially first timers that have no idea what they’re doing…ME).
-With a massive pre and postnatal wellness centre that includes everything from acupuncture, chiro, massage, holistic nutrition and more, to education classes to doula’s, this is more like an all-knowing, one-stop-shop that’s not your hospital for mum and baby info.
+This isn’t just a specialised yoga studio for mothers, this is an incredible source and supportive community for both parents who are trying to conceive, are expecting and experienced parents.
+With a massive pre and postnatal wellness centre that includes everything from acupuncture, chiro, massage, holistic nutrition, education classes to doula’s, this is more like an all-knowing, one-stop-shop.
 And they’ve thought of everything, from stroller parking to free childcare to yoga mats being included so you don’t have to worry about bringing that too (bc that’s too hard when you’re about to pop and/or have a newborn).
 The 40+ women who run this amazing facility have got your back, and your belly, ha.
 5 pineapples all. the.
 WAY.